We use 6 different styles of acupuncture, depending on the needs of the patient:

 We may also offer you traditional Chinese herbal formulas or supplements indicated by Oriental medicine analysis of your problem.
 We can discuss this at your session.

-Acupuncture is subtle in its effect, and like chiropractic care, often requires repeated treatments to establish the desired changes in your system.
-Therefore, for many problems, we suggest that people attend a session at least once per week for six weeks.
+Acupuncture is subtle in its effect, and like chiropractic care or visits to the gym, often requires repeated treatments to establish the desired changes in your system.
+Therefore at the beginning of treatment we suggest that people attend a session at least twice per week for four weeks.

-We then reevaluate your progress and may go to bi-weekly or less frequent visits.
+We then reevaluate your progress and may go to frequent visits.
 In this way, acupuncture can be used as part of your wellness and prevention program.

 We believe that you are the best expert on your health and health care needs.
 We expect that you take responsibility for your health.
 Your acupuncturist will make recommendations, and it is your choice to follow them.